lambduh/lambduh-validate/README.md

     endsWithout: '_\\d+\\.gif'
   }
 })

+//enforce that options.srcKey starts with 'events/' validate({
+  srcKey: {
+    endsWithout: 'events/'
+  }
+})
 ```

-If any condition is not met, the promise will be rejected.
+If any requirements is not met, the promise will be rejected.

-Some work should be done here to prevent these rejects from retrying in Lambda (the default reaction to an error).
-This has not yet been implemented.
+Some work should be done here to prevent these rejects from retrying in Lambda (Lambda's default reaction to an error is to retry 3 times – the use-case here should not waste those computes unnecessarily).
+This has not yet been implemented, but could likely be done via a custom error object, or maybe a `noRetry` flag on the error.